themost-framework/cache/README.md

 @themost/cache implements the default data caching strategy that is going to be used by any [@themost](https://github.com/themost-framework) data application

-Important note: This module has been separated from [@themost/data](https://github.com/themost-framework/data) even if it is the default caching strategy.
+Important note: This module has been separated from [@themost/data](https://github.com/themost-framework/data) even if it exports the default caching strategy.

 ## Installation
     npm i @themost/cache